PECAN: A Deterministic Certified Defense Against Backdoor Attacks: Problem Definition

-\end{example} \yhmodify{}{ Dynamic backdoor attacks~\cite{dynamic_trigger}, which involve placing different patches in an input $\bfx$, with each patch having a maximum size of $\poisonfeat$, can be captured by $\featflip(\bfx)$.
+Dynamic backdoor attacks~\cite{dynamic_trigger} \yhmodify{}{like BadNets~\cite{badnets}}, which involve placing different patches in an input $\bfx$, with each patch having a maximum size of $\poisonfeat$, can be captured by $\featflip(\bfx)$.
 XBA~\cite{backdoor_Malwarepoison}, which modifies a predetermined set of features up to $\poisonfeat$ features in an input $\bfx$, can also be captured by $\featflip(\bfx)$.
-Note that we assume a more general perturbation space of the test input than the one considered by FPA~\cite{fpa}, which cannot handle dynamic backdoor attacks.}
+Note that we assume a more general perturbation space of the test input than the one considered by FPA, which cannot handle dynamic backdoor attacks.

-\paragraph{Threat models} Next, we define what type of guarantees we are interested in our learning algorithm and model.
-We consider backdoor attacks, where the attacker can perturb both the training set and the test input.
-For the training set, we assume we are given a perturbation space $\poisonset$ of the training set $D$ with a radius $\poisonins\geq 0$.
-For the test input, we assume a perturbation space $\perturb(\bfx)$ of the test input $\bfx$ with a given $l_p$ norm and the radius $\poisonfeat$.
+\paragraph{Threat models} We consider backdoor attacks, where the attacker can perturb both the training set and the test input, but cannot control the training process of models.
+For the training set, we assume the attacker selects a poisoned training set from a perturbation space $\poisonset$ of the training set $D$ with a radius $\poisonins\geq 0$.
+For the test input, we assume the attacker selects a test input with a malicious trigger from a perturbation space $\perturb(\bfx)$ of the test input $\bfx$ with a given $l_p$ norm and the radius $\poisonfeat$.

 We say that an algorithm $\alg$ is robust to a \textbf{backdoor attack} on a backdoored test input $\poisoned{\bfxtest}$ if the algorithm trained on any perturbed dataset $\poisoned{D}$ would predict the backdoored input $\poisoned{\bfxtest}$ the same as $\modelpred{D}{\bfxtest}$.
 Formally,